LINBIT/windrbd/README.md

 However the last log messages before a blue screen will be lost, then.

+If you are logging to the local Windows machine, use 127.0.0.1 as IP address (this is the default).
+Do not specify a network interface IP, this might cause the system to hang on boot.

 See also file INSTALL for more instructions.

 Version history